 In order to indicate the essence Africa has to the United States, a different command from the combat was made to find out the ways of strengthening the relationship between the countries of the African Continent and the United States.
 It was until the year 2007 when the African continent was accommodated in the (EUCOM), the United States European Command.
 It showed that EUCOM had the capability to cover the fifty-one nations in Europe, the countries in Africa and as section of Asia.
 The United States formed a separate Command of Africa(AFRICOM), after being given the intensity of the dilemma of the security in Africa, in the year 2008 to “build the defense capabilities” in Africa.

-As stated by Andrew Feickert, Africa is essentially due to its part in the GWOT, Global War on Terrorism.
+As stated by Andrew Feickert (date), Africa is essentially due to its part in the GWOT, Global War on Terrorism.
 In fact, the earlier Commanding General, before the formation of AFRICOM, stated, “We don’t pay enough attention to Africa, but I think we’re going to have to in the 21st century”.
 This is different in the present.
 With the latest combatant command made to entirely deal with Africa, many initiatives and trainings are done in the countries of Africa with the aid that best makes representations of their needs.

 Currently, there are 15 exercises, 11 programs and 2 operations that AFRICOM is doing with the African nations that they have partnered with in Africa.
 For instance, Flintlock, a counterterrorism exercise, makes people learn minor unit tactics in the Maghreb and Sahel regions, while in the other hand Africa Endeavour focus on control and giving command for a higher level of military officials.
 These trainings focus on strengthening the militaries’ capabilities.
 Although UAV training forms part of some of the training exercises used, this kind of exercise is not focused on.
 The major focus of these training initiatives is to train the ally nation or the partner country with a trial of getting to the root causes of the many troubles in continent.
 This can only be achieved through forces found on the ground level.